 The Rules of Conduct establish the high standards expected of certificants and describe the level of professionalism required of certificants.
 The Rules of Conduct are binding on all certificants, regardless of their title, position, type of employment or method of compensation, and they govern all those who have the right to use the CFP® marks, whether or not those marks are actually used.
 The universe of activities engaged in by a certificant is diverse, and a certificant may perform all, some or none of the typical services provided by financial planning professionals.
 Some Rules may not be applicable to a certificant's specific activity.
 As a result, when considering the Rules of Conduct, the certificant must determine whether a specific Rule is applicable to those services.
 A certificant will be deemed to be in compliance with these Rules if that certificant can demonstrate that his or her employer completed the required action.

-Violations of the Rules of Conduct may subject a certificant or registrant to discipline.
-Because CFP Board is a certifying and standards-setting body for those individuals who have met and continue to meet CFP Board's initial and ongoing certification requirements, discipline extends to the rights of registrants and certificants to use the CFP® marks.
+Violations of the Rules of Conduct may subject a certificant or Professional Eligible for Reinstatement to discipline.
+Because CFP Board is a certifying and standards-setting body for those individuals who have met and continue to meet CFP Board's initial and ongoing certification requirements, discipline extends to the rights of Professional Eligible for Reinstatement and certificants to use the CFP® marks.
 Thus, the Rules are not designed to be a basis for legal liability to any third party.

 - Defining the Relationship with the Prospective Client or Client

 - Information Disclosed to Prospective Clients and Clients

 - Prospective Client and Client Information and Property